rajannpatel/Pi-Hole-PiVPN-on-Google-Compute-Engine-Free-Tier-with-Full-Tunnel-and-Split-Tunnel-OpenVPN-Configs/README.md

 <img src="./images/logos/openvpn.svg" width="48" align="left">

-# Full & Split Tunnel VPN on iOS with the "OpenVPN Connect" app
+## "OpenVPN Connect" on iOS for Full & Split Tunnel VPN

 <a href="https://itunes.apple.com/us/app/openvpn-connect/id590379981?mt=8" target="_blank">
 <img src="./images/logos/app-store.svg" alt="Get it on the App Store" height="60"></a>

 Install the "OpenVPN Connect" application on your iOS device.

-## Device Configuration for Full & Split Tunnel VPN

 Import and Add all of your **.ovpn** files using one of the following two methods: